live-codes/livecodes/docs/docs/why.md

 :::caution Under Development

-Please note that LiveCodes is still in active development and may not yet be ready for production use.
-API may change, and performance improvements may still be required.
-However please take the time to try it.
+LiveCodes is currently in **public beta**.
+It is in active development.
+However, please take the time to try it.
 Use [permanent URL](./features/permanent-url.md) and pinned [library version](./sdk/) to avoid breaking changes.
 Your feedback and contribution are highly appreciated.

 :::